 - EXCL 301: During this 3-credit course, you create a portfolio describing and documenting your learning experiences.
 The portfolio is evaluated by faculty members who determine the amount of credit you should be awarded.

 - EXCL x001: In this noncredit course, which is offered online twice each semester, you are given access to EXCL 301 course materials, and you work at your own pace to develop additional portfolios for faculty review.
-Note: No more than 30 credits may be awarded through Portfolio in both classes combined.

 Please read our frequently asked questions about portfolio development before applying for these courses.

 How to Apply for Portfolio